-The security management function in the IP anchoring node must ensure that the forwarding management function re-establishes a secure session anchoring with a relevant node during mid-session.
-The security management function in the end communication nodes may be used to ensure a secure data plane between them during mid-session.
-For both cases (i.e., re-establishments of secure session anchoring and secure data plane), existing security protocols such as IKE, IPsec, TLS may be invoked by the security management function.
+The security management function in the IP anchor node must ensure that the forwarding management function establishes secure forwarding with a relevant IP anchor node (e.g., forwarding between AR2 and AR3) during mis-session.
+The security management function in the current IP anchor node (e.g., AR2) must allow the mobile node to receive or send data packets with an IP address configured at a prior network of attachment of the mobile node.

+The security management function in the mobile node must allow to use the previous IP address for the associated flow in the new network.

+The security management functions in the end communication nodes (i.e., mobile node and correspondent node) may be used to ensure a secure data plane between them during mis-session.

+For establishments of secure forwarding between IP anchor nodes and secure data plane between the mobile node and correspondent node, existing security protocols such as IKE, IPsec, TLS may be invoked by the security management function.

 Figure 7.
-Changing indirection of a flow.
+Changing the indirection path of a flow.
 Location Information function and Routing Management function in Net2 are copied to Net3, so that the Location Information function in Net3 keeps a binding of IP1 to IP of AR2, and the Routing Management function in Net3 forwards the packets of the flow(IP1,...) to Net2.

-4. Security Considerations
+5. Security Considerations